 You should also seek medical advice if you experience more severe reactions, such as blistering, swelling, or a rash that seems to be spreading.
 Your doctor can help you figure out what’s causing the reaction and guide you toward a treatment that works better for you.
 Your comfort and safety always come first.

-Check for Allergies and Drug Interactions
+Checking for Allergies and Drug Interactions

 Before you even open the jar, take a minute to read the ingredient list.
 This is especially important if you have known allergies.
 For example, many pain creams contain salicylates, which can cause a reaction in people who are allergic to aspirin.
 It’s also wise to consult your doctor before using these creams if you take blood thinners.